kopchik/ansible-discourse/README.md

 # ansible-discourse

-example repo to provision of a machine to host the discourse platform
+Example scripts showing how to provision of a VM to host Discourse - "a platform for community discussion" (c) Discourse.

 ## Requirements

-- vagrant (tested with *1.8.1*)
+- Vagrant (tested with *1.8.1*)
 - Ansible (tested with *1.9.3*)